A Hysterosalpingogram is an x-ray test done with the OB-GYN or radiologist to view the uterus and fallopian tubes.

-- A small tube is inserted (vaginally) through the cervix into the uterus.
+- A small catheter is inserted (vaginally) through the cervix into the uterus.
 A contrast media is injected into the uterus.

-- Under fluoroscopic x-ray, the uterus and fallopian tubes are illuminated and visualized as they fill with contrast.
+- Under fluoroscopic x-ray, the uterus and fallopian tubes are visualized as they fill with contrast.
 X-ray images are obtained.

 - A cramping sensation during and after the procedure is common as well as some spotting.

-- The procedure itself takes about one hour.
+- The procedure itself takes about 30 minutes.

-- Schedule between day 9 or 10 from start of menstrual cycle.
+- Schedule between days 4 through 12 from the start of your menstrual cycle.

-- Abstain from sexual intercourse during that menstrual cycle and until after test is completed.
+- Abstain from sexual intercourse during that menstrual cycle and for 24 hours after test is completed.

-- Eat a light breakfast, nothing to eat after breakfast.
+- Eat a light breakfast, and nothing to eat after breakfast.